Skip to Content

 The IRS provides specific processing timeframes based on how you file your return and receive your refund.
 These timelines represent when you can expect your refund after the IRS accepts your return for processing.

-Official IRS Refund Processing Times
+What Are the Official IRS Refund Processing Times?

 Filing Method